AdobeDocs/genstudio.en/help/asset-properties.md

 ## Supported formats {#supported-formats}

 Format refers to the composition of an asset.
-The supported assets can be in image, document, video, printable media, etc. formats.
+The supported assets can be in image, document, video, printable media, and so on, formats.
 Following table demonstrates the supported file formats in [!DNL Content Hub]:

 <table>
     <tbody>